abruzzi/refactoring-with-codemods/README.md

 Now we can start implementing the transform steps:

 1. Find all instances of `featureToggle`.
-2. Verify that the argument passed is `'feature-x'`.
+2. Verify that the argument passed is `'feature-new-product-list'`.
 3. Replace the entire conditional expression with the **consequent** part, effectively removing the toggle.

 Here’s how we achieve this using `jscodeshift`: